Pregnancy and Birth in Japan: The Ultimate Guide

 Aiku has this guidance on it: https://www.aiiku.net/cooperation/ and further reading here: https://www.aiiku.net/img/cooperation/index/opensystem.pdf

 It’s generally the same for all hospitals that participate in this system.
 Your regular checkup visits prior to the birth will be handled at a participating nearby clinic – and if you’d like to request a doctor from the clinic to attend the delivery at the larger hospital you may be able to do so.

 - You will feel contractions and start to go into labor.
-Generally they will ask you to come in to the hospital if your contractions are within 5 minutes apart.
+Generally, they will ask you to come to the hospital if your contractions are within 5 minutes apart.

 (Except for cases where you have been determined to have an at-risk pregnancy.
 Then they may ask you to come in earlier.)

-If you show up to the hospital prior to this window, they will likely ask you to return home and wait until contractions are more closely together.
+If you show up at the hospital prior to this window, they will likely ask you to return home and wait until contractions are more closely together.